Myopedia/Calculator/README.md

-# Myopedia Calculator 1.0 – BMI, MMR & Recipe Calorie Calculator
+# Myopedia.org Calculator 1.0 – BMI, MMR & Recipe Calorie Calculator

-The **Myopedia Calculator** is an open-source suite of **fitness, bodybuilding, and nutrition calculators** developed by [Myopedia](https://myopedia.org).
+The **Myopedia.org Calculator** is an open-source suite of **fitness, bodybuilding, and nutrition calculators** developed by [Myopedia](https://myopedia.org).
 It provides scientifically grounded, command-line tools to compute essential **health and performance metrics** — including calorie needs, macronutrient breakdowns, body composition, and recipe calorie estimates.

 Built with **Node.js**, the project emphasizes accuracy, transparency, and portability.
 Each calculator is a small, focused module you can run directly or via a unified CLI.
 Whether you’re preparing for a physique show, optimizing nutrition for performance, or building a wellness product, Myopedia Calculator delivers reliable numbers without the bloat.